GuiPimenta-Dev/lambda-forge-docs/docs/examples/page2.md

 In this configuration, we specify resources according to the deployment stages of the Lambda function, setting up the DynamoDB table and API Gateway base URL accordingly.
 It also includes permission settings, enabling the Lambda function to write to our DynamoDB table.

-## Implementing the Redirect Feature
+## Implementing the Redirect Function

 Having established the necessary components for URL shortening, we now proceed to create a new function tasked with redirecting users from the shortened URL to its original counterpart.